-I was ask by our participants to make a special mention of all the meals we had in Uganda during our stay.
+I was asked by our participants to make a special mention of all the meals we had in Uganda during our stay.
 They were all equally amazing!!!
-All made with authentic Uganda flair, using all local ingredients.
-The avocados, bananas, pineapples and tree tomatoes were all a massive hit, not to mention the tea coffee; two of Uganda’s main exports.
+All made with authentic Ugandan flair, using all local ingredients.
+The avocados, bananas, pineapples and tree tomatoes were all a massive hit, not to mention the tea and coffee; two of Uganda’s main exports.

 In the afternoon we headed out on a game drive.
 The plains were littered with herds of buffalo, Defassa waterbuck, Topi and lots of sure-footed Uganda Kob lambs, which were no more than a couple of weeks old.
 A Pallid Harrier was spotted scanning the short grasslands for prey, while the call of the Black-bellied Bustard called for our sundowner stop, as the guests enjoyed local lagers and appreciated the beautiful expansive vistas.